slashby/fe-training/README.md

     <https://angular.io/guide/architecture-modules>

-  HOMEWORK: Create a new module in the app.
+  > **HOMEWORK:** HOMEWORK: Create a new module in the app.
 Add a stub component which will be used as dashboard with TODO list.
 Import the module to App module and use the created component.

+***

 3.
   - Routing in web applications.